Poorva-M/Xpense-Web3/README.md

 | Explorer Link | `https://stellar.expert/explorer/testnet/tx/dd1f22a1176cc378020a526eb5fc34db01f334e3e0175471930cc83e8bb949ce` |
 | Event Emitted | `exp_add` — owner address, expense id `1`, amount `25000` (₹250.00), category `Food` |

-*(Get further examples by running the `stellar contract invoke` command in the Deploy section below, or by checking your deploy account's recent activity on Stellar Expert.)*

 ---

 ## 📃 Features

 - Wallet login for **Freighter**, **Rabet**, and **xBull** — each opens the wallet's own native permission popup on connect, via [`@creit.tech/stellar-wallets-kit`](https://stellarwalletskit.dev/)

 - Add, delete, and clear expenses — every write is signed by the connected wallet and requires `owner.require_auth()` on-chain, so only that wallet can modify its own data

 - Per-wallet on-chain storage — expenses are keyed by `Address` in Soroban persistent storage; one wallet can never read or write another wallet's entries

 - Live category breakdown chart, running totals, transaction count, and average spend — all computed from real contract state (`get_summary` is a contract-level read, not a frontend calculation)

 - Real-time-style updates — the dashboard polls the contract and refreshes immediately after every transaction, so changes reflect without a manual reload

 - On-chain events (`exp_add`, `exp_del`, `exp_clr`) published on every write, laying the groundwork for a future event-streaming/indexer layer

 - Mobile-responsive layout throughout (landing, wallet connect, dashboard)

 - Loading and error states on every contract call — network hiccups and rejected signatures surface as inline messages instead of silent failures

 - Client-side + on-chain validation (rejects empty descriptions and non-positive amounts, both in the form and in the contract itself)

 ---